 Simple travel itineraries can normally be booked online by individual travellers, but more complicated itineraries are best handled by a competent and qualified travel agent.

 For those persons located in Sydney, there are several good options on offer in this regard.
-Eastside Travel is a Sydney based travel agent who have capabilities for these types of travel arrangements, including corporate travel and holiday travel alike.
+Try a Sydney based travel agent who have capabilities for these types of travel arrangements, including corporate travel and holiday travel alike.
 Give them a call today to discuss all your upcoming travel needs.

 I was visiting New York with two other friends and didn’t want to leave without going to Harlem.
 I’ve been studying how culture impacts on politics, and it is my belief that Harlem made its own mark as a seat of African-American jazz culture and politics.
 Since we only had a day before we were scheduled to fly back to Australia, we decided that the Harlem Heritage Walking Tour was a great way to explore rich history and culture that side of Manhattan.
 Neal Shoemaker, the lead tour guide and owner, and Joe captivated us all with the professional competence they have conducted the tour, yet very personal way of attending to us.
 The guys are simply treasure troves of information and gave all the information from an insider’s perspective.
 The tour highlighted Harlem’s history, Renaissance landmarks, gospel, civil rights, and music.